PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

    - Each claim in the explanation must cite specific elements from the snippet
    - Acknowledge when content contains mixed or ambiguous political signals

-3. Explanation Format: "This content receives a score of [X] because it [cite specific elements].
-This is evidenced by [quote or describe specific statements/arguments from the snippet]."

-Remember: The goal is to detect and measure political orientation based on the actual content, not to categorize or label the speech.
-Avoid inferring political leanings from adjacent topics or assumptions about the speaker.

 #### **3. Assemble Structured Output**